200: Halla Ho

 200 Halla Ho is a 2021 Indian Hindi-language crime thriller film directed by Sarthak Dasgupta and Alok Batra (in his directorial debut) with production by Yoodlee films.
+It was digitally released on 20 August 2021 on ZEE5.

+Plot

 The film is based on the real life incident in which 200 women lynched Akku Yadav, a gangster, robber, serial rapist, and killer in an open court in Nagpur in 2004.
-It was digitally released on 20 August 2021 on ZEE5.